geekodour/mogoz/content/posts/20230408190056-machine_learning.md

 -  ONNX (framework interoperability, inference)

     -   ONNX is designed to allow framework interoperability.
 This is a [protobuf]({{< relref "20230522131118-protocol_buffers.md" >}}) file.
+    -   ONNX consumes a .onnx file, which is a definition of the network and weights.
+    -   GGML instead just consumes the weights, and defines the network in code.
+GGML less bloated than onnx.

 <!--list-separator-->

 -  safetensors

     -   Format for storing tensors safely (as opposed to pickle) and that is still fast (zero-copy).

+#### Components of sharing a model {#components-of-sharing-a-model}

+-   Model (checkpoints) : The main deal
+-   Weights: This sometimes comes w the model file, sometimes separately
+-   Tokenizer : The algorithm to use for tokenization that the model will understand

 ### Optimize weights {#optimize-weights}